KumarRevatureReston/220314---UTA-SH---Scala-Big-Data/OsmulskiEdward/Project Folders/README.md

 I wasn't able to create a command line interface that worked properly in the time allotted.
 The program should be able to create tables, insert data, read from the PostgreSQL table with constraints, Update table values, and Delete table records.

-proof the table uploaded and sample outputs will be put in the folder screenshots.
+proof the table uploaded, queries that were processed, and sample outputs will be put in the folder screenshots.